 Upon discovering a significant discrepancy (as defined in 40 CFR 264.72(a)), PFF will attempt to reconcile the discrepancy with the waste generator or transporter (e.g., through telephone conversations).
-If the discrepancy is not resolved within 15 days after receiving the waste, PFF will immediately submit to the Florida Department of Environmental Protection (DEP) a letter describing the discrepancy and attempts to reconcile it, and a copy of the manifest at issue.
+If the discrepancy is not resolved within 15 days after receiving the waste, PFF will immediately submit to the Florida DEP a letter describing the discrepancy and attempts to reconcile it, and a copy of the manifest at issue.